What is British Science Week?

 Is there funding available to assist with running an event?

-We also produce a how-to guide to help you find funding .
-This guide includes an updated list of grants available, ideas on where to look for funding and how to attract sponsorship for your event.
+We also produce a how to guide to help you find funding, ideas on where to look for it and how to attract sponsorship for your event.

 How can I find out what’s happening in my area?

-You can find out what public BSW events are happening in your area through our online programme and events map.
+You can find out what public events are happening in your area through Science Live.

 Can I contact a staff member of the British Science Association with any queries?